Brexit: EU, UK get go-ahead to 'intensify talks' | DW | 11.10.2019

 The pair are attempting to strike a deal before the proposed Brexit date of October 31.

-Barnier cautioned the public to "be patient" after the Friday breakfast meeting before he went to brief 27 EU member states on the talks.
+Barnier cautioned the public to "be patient" after the meeting with his British counterpart, later briefing the 27 EU member states on the talks.

 Read more: Angela Merkel sees Germany and France as drivers of European unity

 "We are working towards a deal," said Mina Andreeva, spokeswoman for the European Commission.
-"If there is a will, there is a way" she said.
+"If there is a will, there is a way."

 The meeting on Friday appears to signify a change of tone in Brexit negotiations, which had reached an impasse mainly over the Irish backstop agreement.